robotslacker/testcli/testcli/docs/UserGuide.md

                            Default is -1, means no limit.
   --workertimeout INTEGER  Specify the timeout limit(seconds) of one suite,
                            Default is -1, means no limit.
   --force                  Clean all files under working directory if not
                            empty.
+  --report TEXT            Specify the report type. html or junit, default is
+                           html,junit.
+  --reportlevel TEXT       Specify the report level. case or scenario, default
+                           is case.
   --help                   Show this message and exit.
 ```
 ##### --job